The-Orange-Squad/AIDA/README.md

 2. A modal dialog will appear, allowing you to enter your feedback.

 3. After submitting feedback, it will be sent to the developer for review.

+### Web Search Settings

+Users can toggle web search settings using the `/settings` command:

+1. Type `/settings` in a text channel.

+2. Choose the option to enable or disable web search results from AIDA.

+3. A confirmation message will be provided, and your web search settings will be updated accordingly.

 ## Contributing